science-machine/biomlbench/README.md

 - [ ] Need an automated pipeline for scraping all the polaris and kaggle tasks and creating tasks/ directories for them.
 - [ ] Revisit the `generate_submission` method.
 It currently assumes that the targets in train.csv are the last column.
 It also requires data in CSV format...
 - [ ] Update the models used by the AIDE agent.
 - [ ] Find a way to provide task-specific Docker containers for agents.
+Additionally, need to figure out whether we can enable more flexible base environment container (not hardcoding pytorch version, etc.)
 - [ ] Figure out what they did in [the MLE-bench version of aideml](https://github.com/WecoAI/aideml/compare/main...thesofakillers:aideml:main) and see if we should implemnt that.
+- [ ] Need to figure out what to do when no human baselines are available.
+How would scoring work?
+Also can we realistically combine scores across databases of benchmarks?
+- [ ] Need to decide whether we want to incude obfuscated instructions/descriptions for tasks.
+This would probably take a lot of work but would be useful for benchmarking.

 ## How to wrap a new benchmark database